Obarun/66/doc/deeper.md

 # Deeper understanding

-This documentation explains the internal structure of `66` on the system and the roles of the different directories and file components
+This documentation explains the internal structure of `66` on the system and the roles of the different directories and file components.

 **Never manually changes** any directories or files within the `66` ecosystem,as this is the best way to break it.